Age | Commit message (Collapse) | Author |

 |

-Change it accordingly to fix the following dt-schema warning:
+Change it accordingly to fix the following dt-schema warnings:

 Signed-off-by: Fabio Estevam <festevam@gmail.com>